 The Building Will Not Be Closed Completely during Construction

 During the first phase of construction, the north wing and the central section of the Pergamonmuseum will be renovated.
 During the second phase, the fourth wing will be built and the south wing refurbished.
 Hence the building will never be completely closed to visitors.
-By 2025, all of the projects should be completed.

 The Youngest Historical Building on the Museumsinsel